MJaloui/MJaloui/README.md

 # I'm Marj!

-After years of testing software and leading QA teams, I expanded into engineering and cybersecurity to better understand how to build and secure systems.
+After years of testing software testing, I expanded into engineering and cybersecurity to better understand how to build and secure systems.
 I earned my CompTIA Security+ certification and joined Purdue University’s Cybersecurity Systems Administration program, where I’ve gained hands-on experience with Linux, networking, cloud, and ethical hacking.

 I'm currently working with Resilient Coders as a Software Engineer, where I build and deployed full-stack applications with HTML, CSS, JavaScript, Node.js, and MongoDB, contributing to client projects that solves real-world problems for small businesses and mission-driven organizations.